gyselroth/balloon/README.md

 Check out the balloon web ui on [gyselroth/balloon-client-web](https://github.com/gyselroth/balloon-client-web).

 ## Desktop Client
 Of course there is also a complete desktop solution for balloon.
-The desktop clients brings your cloud onto your desktop.
+The desktop clients brings your cloud onto your desktop for Windows, Mac OS X and Linux.
 It can sync your entire cloud and more, checkout the balloon desktop client on [gyselroth/balloon-client-desktop](https://github.com/gyselroth/balloon-client-desktop).

 ## Changelog